Bonnyrigg Rose F.C.: Lowland League

 Rose were promoted to the Lowland League in 2019 after winning the East of Scotland Football League and gaining SFA membership.
 They took the place of relegated Whitehill Welfare, based only two miles from Bonnyrigg in the village of Rosewell, Midlothian.
-After finishing 2nd and 3rd in their first two seasons, both curtailed by the COVID-19 pandemic, the following season they went on to win the league title in 2021–22.
+After finishing second and third in their first two seasons, both curtailed by the COVID-19 pandemic, the following season they went on to win the league title in 2021–22.

-Ground

-Bonnyrigg Rose play their home games at New Dundas Park, situated just off Dundas Street in the town centre.